 The UK screen industries have a global reputation for being at the top of their game – and we want to stay there.
 ScreenSkills recognises the need to equip the industries’ highly skilled workforce with the tools they need to keep delivering top quality output in the face of:

-The approach ScreenSkills is taking to professionalising continuing professional development in the UK screen industries follows five steps.
+The approach ScreenSkills is taking to professionalising continuing professional development in the UK screen industries follows four steps.

 For individuals (employed or self-employed): Use the framework to cross-reference your self-identified career stage to work out what is expected of you and what continuing professional development intervention might support you in your career progression.
 Use the strategy and its downloadable resources to identify skills gaps and appropriate learning and development.